Libby Doggett

 The Arc of Texas is the oldest and largest nonprofit, volunteer organization in the state committed to creating opportunities for people with intellectual and developmental disabilities to be included in their communities and to make the choices which affect their lives in a positive manner.
 The Arc supports families, advances public policies, provides training programs, and builds a statewide network of advocates.Key Accomplishments:• Worked with a statewide board, 35 local chapters, and 6,000 members; and supervised a staff of 25.• She helped found, and ultimately chaired, the Disability Policy Consortium, a coalition of 20 Texas disability advocacy organizations.

-Libby Doggett Skills
+Libby Doggett education

-Frequently Asked Questions about Libby Doggett
+Frequently asked questions about Libby Doggett

 What company does Libby Doggett work for?

-Libby Doggett works for Libby Doggett Consulting
+Libby Doggett works for Libby Doggett Consulting.

 What is Libby Doggett's email address?

-What is Libby Doggett's direct phone number?
+What is Libby Doggett's phone number?

 What schools did Libby Doggett attend?